JTOne123/GitHubMassUpdater/SourceLinkPRMessageBody.md

 1) Please approve this PR and make .NET a better place for .NET developers and debugging.
 2) **Then upload the .snupkg file** to https://www.nuget.org/ (now you can find the snupkg file along with the .nuget file)

-You can find more information about SourceLine https://github.com/dotnet/sourcelink https://www.hanselman.com/blog/ExploringNETCoresSourceLinkSteppingIntoTheSourceCodeOfNuGetPackagesYouDontOwn.aspx
+You can find more information about SourceLine at the following links
+https://github.com/dotnet/sourcelink
+https://www.hanselman.com/blog/ExploringNETCoresSourceLinkSteppingIntoTheSourceCodeOfNuGetPackagesYouDontOwn.aspx

-If you are interesting about this automated workflow and how it works https://github.com/JTOne123/GitHubMassUpdater
+If you are interesting about this automated workflow and how it works
+https://github.com/JTOne123/GitHubMassUpdater

 *If you notice any flaws, please comment and I will try to make changes manually. (but it is not exactly)*